zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 ## OpenTelemetry Collector Configuration

-Let's download standalone configuration for `otelcol` binary running in the VM:
+Let's download the standalone configuration for the `otelcol` binary running in the VM:

 ```bash
 wget https://raw.githubusercontent.com/SigNoz/benchmark/main/docker/standalone/config.yaml
 ```

-Replace `<IP of machine hosting SigNoz>` with the address to SigNoz in configuration highlighted below:
+Replace `<IP of machine hosting SigNoz>` with the address to SigNoz in the configuration highlighted below:

 ```yaml {3}